 - drive a truck to make deliveries or pick up goods

-Self-employed truck drivers need to run their own business.
+Self-employed truck drivers also run their own business.

 Skills and knowledge